Younsik-phys/Younsik-phys/README.md

-### Hi there 👋 I am a PhD candidate in Seoul National University.
+### Hi there 👋 Welcome to Younsik's Github.

+I am a PhD candidate in Seoul National University.
 I am doing laser APRES and interested in introducing new techniques to experimental physics such as deep learning.
-If you have any questions about ongoing projects, please feel free to contanct me. (leblang@snu.ac.kr)123
+If you have any questions or suggestions, please feel free to contanct me. (leblang@snu.ac.kr)

 <!--
 **Younsik-phys/Younsik-phys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.